UHDanke/gd_docs/triggers/level_visual.md

 Borders are parallel to the ground, and will not rotate if Rotate Gameplay is used.

-Camera Mode allows modifying how the camera behaves when the player moves up or down, the default easing is 40 (noted as 10 in Camera Mode) and the gameplay offset for a padding of 0.5 is roughly equal to -75, but this varies with screen aspect ratio.
+Camera Mode allows modifying how the camera behaves when the player moves up or down, the default easing is 40 (noted as 10 in Camera Mode) and the max camera-player offset for a padding of 0.5 is equal to -66.

 # Zoom Camera